 My guide here will give you a step-by-step way to create a soundproof cardboard box at home with sound-deadening materials.
 If it’s simple enough for middle school children, you can handle it too.
 I’ll get to all the details on how to do it, what you can use it for, and all of that below, so keep reading.

-If you’ve been sitting around during the pandemic looking for ways to stop looking at the endless drivel on social media and the doomsday predictions in the news, you might just want to build a soundproof cardboard box.
+If you’ve been sitting around lately searching for ways to stop looking at the endless drivel on social media and the doomsday predictions in the news, you might just want to build a soundproof cardboard box.

 Aside from that busying reason, there are a few actual uses you will find a soundproof cardboard box ideal for:

 - Start that science project for your older child sooner rather than later

 - If you record music, you’ll love it

 - Guitar amps can fit nicely inside with a microphone and isolate sound effectively

 - Noisy water pumps or generators won’t trouble you anymore

 - You can boost the sound of a mic or speakers